Waterton Glacier International Peace Park

 The contiguous Waterton Lakes NP (Canada) and Glacier NP (USA) have formed the world's first International Peace Park since 1932, although they are administered separately.
 Its distinctive setting spanning the Continental Divide and high elevation variance has resulted in many climates and microclimates.
 It also lies where the mountains meet the prairie, so flora and fauna are diverse.

-Community Perspective: both Canada and the USA have parks with better scenery than Waterton Glacier, but still there are some wonderful scenic drives and hikes to be found here.
-Emilia did a camping trip, Kyle stayed at Many Glacier, Els hiked to Bertha Lake and Klein did the Crypt Lake Trail.
+Community PerspectiveBoth Canada and the USA have parks with better scenery than Waterton Glacier, but there are still some wonderful scenic drives and hikes to be found here.
+Emilia went on a camping trip, Kyle stayed at Many Glacier, Els hiked to Bertha Lake, and Klein did the Crypt Lake Trail.
+Jgriffindor6 warns about the many planning hurdles that nowadays have to be overcome to visit the US side.

 Map of Waterton Glacier International Peace Park